microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingattendancereport-list.md

 ---
-title: "List meetingAttendanceReport"
+title: "List meetingAttendanceReports"
-description: "List attendance reports of an online meeting."
+description: "Get a list of attendance reports for an online meeting."
 author: "mkhribech"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 doc_type: apiPageType
 ---

-# List meetingAttendanceReport
+# List meetingAttendanceReports

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of [meetingAttendanceReport](../resources/meetingAttendanceReport.md) of an [onlineMeeting](../resources/onlinemeeting.md).
+Get a list of [meetingAttendanceReport](../resources/meetingAttendanceReport.md) objects for an [onlineMeeting](../resources/onlinemeeting.md).
 Each time an online meeting is started and ended, an attendance report will be generated for that session.

 ## Permissions